 Skin Prick Testing

-The skin prick test introduces such a tiny amount of allergen into the skin that testing is quite safe.
-These tests can be carried out on all age groups, including babies, although the response will be considerably smaller than in an adult.
+The skin prick test introduces a tiny amount of allergen into the skin, eliciting a small, localised allergic response, in the form of a wheal (bump) and flare (redness) at the site of testing.
+These tests can be carried out on all age groups, including babies.

-- The test allergens are selected in accordance with the patient’s history
+- The test allergens are selected following a discussion with your clinician and based on your history

 - As few as 3 or 4 or up to about 25 allergens can be tested

-- The arm is coded with a marker pen for the allergens to be tested
+- The skin is coded with a marker pen to identify the allergens to be tested

-- A drop of the allergen (extract) solution is placed by the relevant name or number
+- A drop of the allergen (extract) solution is placed on the skin

-- The skin is then pricked through the drop using the tip of a lancet – this can feel a little uncomfortable but should not be painful
+- The skin is then pricked through the drop using the tip of a lancet – this can feel a little sharp but should not be painful and should not bleed.

 Two control samples are included to make sure that the test has worked; one of the controls will cause a reaction in all people, and the other should not cause a reaction in anyone.
 This helps the nurses and doctors ensure the test has been conducted properly.

-A negative response to skin prick testing usually indicates that the patient is not sensitive to that allergen.
-Negative reactions may occur if the patient is taking anti-histamines or medications that block the effect of histamine.
-For reasons which we do not yet fully understand skin prick testing with food allergens is less reliable than with some other allergens such as dust and pollens, so false negative reactions can occur.
-Also, in some people, the test may be negative for other reasons, which is why it is important for the results to be interpreted by a healthcare professional experienced in allergy.
+No reaction to the SPT (a negative response) may indicate that the patient is not sensitive to that allergen.
+Negative reactions may occur for other reasons, for example; if the patient is taking anti-histamines or medications that block the effect of histamine.
+Which is why it is important the results are interpreted by a healthcare professional experienced in allergy.
 In some cases, the doctor may request a blood test to help clarify the results.

 Video on this subject